stephenverderame/cpp_book/src/testing/gtest.md

 On Linux, you can execute tests with the command `make test`, or execute `ctest` in the build directory of the project.

 In GTest, we can create a new test with the `TEST()` macro which takes as its first parameter the name of the suite and as a second parameter the name of the test.
 Both names must be valid C++ identifiers however they also must not contain underscores.
 Although we declare no variables `SuiteName` and `testName`, this still works because the macro stringifies whatever you type.
 Thus, the literal text entered for the suite name and test name becomes the actual name.
 So these arguments are not strings.
 Internally, this macro creates a class that uses `SuiteName` and `testName` for its name.
+Prepending either the suite or test name with "DISABLED_" will disable the test.
 Within a test, we can use gtest assertions or expectations to ensure behavior is as we expect.
 If an assertion fails, the test fails and exits immediately.
 If an expectation fails, the test fails but continues to run.
 Both assertions and expectations are named the same except expectations use `EXPECT_` while assertions are named `ASSERT_`.

 It's generally good practice to minimize the amount of assertions per test (some developes advocate for one assertion per test).
 This makes it very easy to find what failed when you see that a test failed.